 The Final Four is the finale of the March Madness tournament.
 As the name implies, it's a four-team field from the 68 that started.
 Each of these schools won their respective side of the bracket — East, Midwest, South, and West regions — and now stand two wins away from hoisting the national championship.
 With the spotlight so bright at this stage, NCAAB Final Four betting odds are hard to miss online.

 Come this round, bettors are either trying to stretch every last dollar they have remaining (after 64 games to bet on before this) or increase their winnings before the tournament draws to a close.
 Whatever crowd you fall into, we're here to assist.
 We've packed this guide with the best tips regarding NCAA basketball Final Four odds — the who, what, where of getting them.

 The last team standing at the Final Four is the title winner.
-Therefore, odds to win NCAA basketball Final Four is interchangeable with NCAA championship odds.
+Therefore, the odds to win NCAA basketball Final Four are interchangeable with NCAA championship odds.
 Lines are readily available for it and they're listed below.
-These are current as of November 12, 2020:
+These are current as of March 29, 2021:

 Some of you might be asking yourself, "what the heck do these numbers even mean?"
 Welp, these lines offer insight into how much money you stand to win if you correctly pick the Final Four victor.

 Say you're in Iowa and have a $100 to stake.
 If you were to gamble that entire sum on Bovada, where the Hawkeyes are +800 to win, then you'd net $800 in profit.
 However, MyBookie has Iowa as more longshots, so that same $100 is suddenly worth $1000 in winnings if the Hawkeyes indeed win it all.

 Top Sportsbooks For Final Four Betting Odds